1x-technologies/halodi-recruitment-challenges/kinematics/README.md

 - Use good class, function, and variable names
 - Develop against a local git repository, and commit at least after every question.
     - If using test driven development, show that using commits
+- Add a short report in plain text (.txt file) briefly outlining the main design considerations/choices of your implementation.
-- Send the whole repository (including the .git directory) when finished as a zip archive
+- Send the whole repository (including the .git directory and report) when finished as a zip archive

 ### Task 1: Model